bbc/simorgh/src/integration/README.md

 |  ├── onDemandRadioPage
 ```

-within a page type directory we tell Jest where our test suites are by using the `.test.js` file extension, for example, `amharic.test.js`, `korean.test.js` where we are testing the Amharic and Korean live radio pages respectively.
+within a page type directory we tell Jest where our test suites are by using the `.test.js` file extension, for example, `amp.test.js`, `canonical.test.js`.
+To test the `amharic` service we have created a directory specifically for this and located the AMP and canonical test files within.

 ```
 └── liveRadioPage
-   ├── __snapshots__
+   ├── amharic
-   |  ├── amharic.test.js.snap
+   |  ├── amp.test.js
-   |  └── korean.test.js.snap
+   |  └── canonical.test.js
-   ├── amharic.test.js
-   ├── korean.test.js
-   ├── user.amp.js
+   ├── ampTests.js
-   ├── user.canonical.js
+   ├── canonicalTests.js
-   └── user.js
+   └── crossPlatformTests.js
 ```

-Each page type's test file will have specific user tests, for example in the context of a live radio page, we want to test that a user can see a headline, a description of the live radio stream and a media player.

-We define these tests inside of the `user.js` file and import them into each page type test file `amharic.test.js`, `korean.test.js`.
-Sometimes the UI or UX is slightly different between AMP and canonical.
-In these cases we have different files for each - `user.amp.js` and `user.canonical.js`.
-User tests should be focussed on testing things on the page that a user can see or interact with.
-They should not contain anything to do with SEO, analytics or checking scripts are in the page.

-User tests are the most important tests we write because this is who we build software for.
-We should also consider a11y tests in our user tests.

-We can make use of DOM Testing Library to write better user tests.
-The main utilities it provides involve querying the DOM in a way that's similar to how the user finds elements on the page e.g. `getByText('This is the headline text')`.
-This is preferred over something like `document.querySelector('.headline')`.
-This also makes our user tests more maintainable in the long run as refactors to our components, for example a class name change, don't break our tests and slow us down.
-When testing something like SEO, something that you cannot see or interact with, then `document.querySelector` is the go to method for querying the DOM.

 All page types have some common UI and functionality.
 Tests for the common stuff are located in `src/app/integration/common`: